 Are You Still With Me?

 Because I have been at this parenting thing for half of my life now, I am excited to be able to share what I’ve learned and what I continue to learn with you.
 I’m really just raising five kids and doing my best to help them become good adults.
-My ‘eco-friendliness” and “non-toxicity” are not flawless, but I do try my best because it is important.
+Our “eco-friendliness” and “non-toxicity” aren’t perfect, but we do try our best because it is important.
 I would love to hear your thoughts and ideas, too.
 And if you’re interested, I hope you will follow my blog!